 - Be a member of an underrepresented group within graduate education

 Students must also:

 - Be a United States citizen or permanent resident

-- Be a currently enrolled UCLA undergraduate student majoring in the humanities or social sciences
+- Be a currently enrolled UCLA undergraduate student

 - Be a third-year or a transfer student who has completed between 90 and 175 units by Fall of the application year

 - Be available during the McNair Summer Research Institute (typically Summer Session A)

 As part of UCLA’s Undergraduate Research Week, the McNair Graduating Class of 2021 will be presenting their work at the McNair Senior Research Presentations on May 26th at 9am-4pm.

 The UCLA McNair Research Scholars Program is a two-year research-based intensive program that prepares undergraduate students interested in pursuing a Ph.D. to apply to and excel in the best graduate school programs in the country.
 Each of the Scholars have been working with a faculty advisor on their thesis and are excited to share their findings with everyone.

 Full event details are available in the McNair 2021 Senior Presentations Program Book.

 Join us via Zoom by clicking on the following link: https://bit.ly/urwmcnair2021

 Please see the schedule and presenter’s bios below.